-This directory contains the agentadmin program, which is used for installing a J2EE agent and for performing other tasks.
-For more information on the agentadmin program, see "Role of the agentadmin Program in a J2EE Agent for Policy Agent 2.2" on page 37.
+This directory contains the agentadmin program, which is used to install a J2EE agent and for performing other tasks.
+For more information on the agentadmin program, see "Role of the agentadmin Program in a J2EE Agent for Policy Agent 2.2" on page 36.